Oreoz/ember-konami-code/README.md

 This is addon is meant to be a simple way for you to create your own easter eggs within you Ember application with ease!

+__Currently not looking to add features to this addon, I'm simply keeping it safe and healthy with the help of Dependabot.__

 ## Installation

 Simply run this command we've all come to love and you'll be all set!